Before we dig deep, let us understand one simple concept.

 One can export all formats of data and republish the sheet with a new name after overwriting the data easily.
 The original data is undisturbed.
 You can edit the available data through permission.

 When there are consistent file name aliasing or changing the filenames, grouping and ungrouping, changing the hierarchies of subject matter experts to view data, Tableau has an ability to validations to provide data models specifically.
 And the best part is it is stored in the common library where historical data, all updates, transactions, changes are stored.
 So, one can track on each and every change made on data.

-In a multinational organization, it is common that one national uses one type of BI tool and other nations use others.
+In a multinational organization, it is common that one national to use one type of BI tool and other nations to use others.
 When it comes to the integration of these different data sources, Tableau has the great capability to connect all these separate tools into a cohesive system thus bringing the data into a single integrated system.

 5. Deliver reports via subscribed emails

 The dashboards are embedded in the web portal with a single sign-on method.
 This helps the end-user to log in and check the reports whenever they want and are more secure.